National Space Trophy Winners

 Eagle Applied Sciences.

-Former United States Senator Kay Bailey Hutchison (R-TX) will receive the 2013 National Space Trophy for her bi-partisan leadership ensuring passage of the three-year 2010 NASA Authorization Act, her dedication to education excellence, her promotion of the International Space Station Program, and her efforts to support the Orion Multi-Purpose Crew Vehicle, the Space Launch System and commercial space transportation.
+Former United States Senator Kay Bailey Hutchison (R-TX) received the 2013 National Space Trophy for her bi-partisan leadership ensuring passage of the three-year 2010 NASA Authorization Act, her dedication to education excellence, her promotion of the International Space Station Program, and her efforts to support the Orion Multi-Purpose Crew Vehicle, the Space Launch System and commercial space transportation.
 Kay Bailey Hutchison is a former United States Senator (R-TX) who served from June 1993 through January 2013.
 Originally from La Marque, Texas, Hutchison graduated from the University of Texas at Austin with a bachelor of arts degree in 1962.
 She went on to earn a J.D. from the University of Texas Law School.
 Her political career began in 1972 with her election to the Texas House of Representatives where she served until 1976.
 She went on to serve as vice-chairman of the National Transportation Safety Board from 1976 to 1978.
 She then left politics for business until 1990 when she was elected Texas State Treasurer.
 In 1993, Hutchison became the first woman to be elected to represent Texas in the United States Senate.
 She was re-elected one year later to a six-year-term and again in 2006 by an overwhelming margin.
 She retired from the Senate in January 2013.
 See

 2013 winner for a longer profile.